Multiverse-Iventory-App/Blue-Team-Inventory-Database/README.md

-# Blue-Team-Inventory-Database App is an interactive warehouse system written in JavaScript, HTML5, node.js, express.js.
+# Blue-Team-Inventory-Database App

+<h2> Techonologies used </h2>
+JavaScript, <br>
+HTML5, <br>
+node.js, <br>
+express.js.

 <h2> Features Includes</h2>

-A landing Page with a login, logout and manage warehouse inventory.
+A landing Page with a login, logout and manage warehouse inventory. <br>
-Warehouses page, this displays all the warehouse currently available.
+Warehouses page, this displays all the warehouse currently available. <br>
-Warehouse page, this display single warehous and also shows you how many pallets are on it. pallets page that shous you the pallete and how manay boxes it can hold
+Warehouse page, this display single warehous and also shows you how many pallets are on it. <br>
+pallets page that shous you the pallete and how manay boxes it can hold